dominicstop/react-native-ios-navigator/README.md

 A common UI navigation pattern is having a large header at the very top of the screen that acts as the centerpiece for a route.

 * That header will either remain at a fixed size, or expand and collapse during scrolling.
-* Check out [`NavigatorShowcase01`](PLACE_HOLDER_LINK) and [`NavigatorShowcase02`](PLACE_HOLDER_LINK) for examples.
+* Check out [`NavigatorShowcase01`](PLACE_HOLDER_LINK), [`NavigatorShowcase02`](PLACE_HOLDER_LINK) and [`NavigatorShowcase03`](PLACE_HOLDER_LINK) for some examples.

-The navigation bar cannot be easily customized (this is especially true for its height).
+The navigation bar cannot be easily customized (this is especially true you're trying to change the height).

 * As such, this makes things like extending the navigation bar's height to show some custom UI elements underneath the title bar very difficult.
 * It's also undesirable to create a custom built solution because the built-in navigation bar has a lot of expected native behaviors/functionality that will be hard to re-create (transitions, the back button, etc).
-* To workaround this, some apps (e.g. twitter's profile screen, spotify's album/playlist screen, etc) will just make the navigation bar's background transparent, and then show their custom UI elements underneath it.
+* To workaround this, some apps (e.g. spotify's album/playlist screen, etc) will just make the navigation bar's background transparent, and then show their custom UI elements underneath it.
+	* Other apps (like twitter's profile screen) will simply just hide navigation bar entirely, and show their own custom view (you can also do that using this library by pushing a route with `RouteOptions.navigationBarVisibility`).

-* This component uses that same approach.
+This component uses the "transparent navigation bar" approach.
 When in use, this component is displayed behind the navigation bar, and is anchored to the top of the screen.

 * The header can either have a fixed height, or it can be paired with a scroll view so that the header will expand or collapse as the user scrolls.
+* In order for your "custom navigation bar" to receive touch events, set `RouteOptions.allowTouchEventsToPassThroughNavigationBar` to `true`.

 <br>